-Figure A-15 identifies the cable connectors available on the optional AES/EBU X75OPTCAB-XLR audio cable, which is one of the cables in the X75OPTCAB-16-X set.
+Figure A-15 identifies the cable connectors available on the optional AES/EBU X75OPTCAB-XLR audio cable, which is one of the cables in the X75OPTCAB-16-X and X75OPTCAB-32-X sets.
 This cable supports balanced audio signals.
+When the second X75OPTCAB-XLR cable is used in the X75OPTCAB-32-X set, the pinout numbering changes from the diagram below.
+AES3 becomes AES6, AES4 becomes AES7, and AES5 becomes AES8.